Angler's Aquatic Plant ID

 In fall, cabomba (Cabomba caroliniana) mats seem to persist longer than those of native annuals like slender pondweed and southern naiad.
 This refuge for baitfish makes this a prime location for picking off schooling fall bass.

 Emerging in early spring from overwintering buds, tender Canadian elodea (Elodea canadensis) sprouts are perfect to target with a rattle-trap.
 Though it's not as aggressive as other plants, Canadian elodea provides a transition zone that should not be overlooked.

 Unlike some invasive plants, eelgrass (Vallisneria americana) grows vertically without branching, leaving room for fish to congregate among it’s leaves.
-Use weedless baits to flip into holes or fish a buzzbait just over grass a few inches from the surface.
+Use weedless baits to flip into holes or fish a buzzbait just over grass growing a few inches from the surface.

 The open understory beneath Eurasian watermilfoil (Myriophyllum spicatum) is a prime place for bass seeking shelter on a sunny day.
 Get out your favorite creature bait and flip the holes in its canopy.
-Go heavy on line (braid or heavy Fluro).
-You’ll need it.
+Go heavy on line (braid or heavy Fluro)—you’ll need it.

-Invasive D-hydrilla (Hydrilla verticillata) typically grows upward first, forming dense canopy mats during summer but an open understory often exist in which those big bass can hide.
+Invasive D-hydrilla (Hydrilla verticillata) typically grows upward first, forming dense canopy mats during summer.
+But an open understory often exist in which those big bass can hide.
 Fish heavy punch baits.
 If you can get them below the top layer, you should get a bite.